MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-partition-function-transact-sql.md

 # ALTER PARTITION FUNCTION (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-asdb-xxxx-xxx-md](../../includes/tsql-appliesto-ss2008-asdb-xxxx-xxx-md.md)]

   Alters a partition function by splitting or merging its boundary values.
-By executing ALTER PARTITION FUNCTION, one partition of any table or index that uses the partition function can be split into two partitions, or two partitions can be merged into one less partition.
+Running an ALTER PARTITION FUNCTION statement can split one table partition or index that uses the partition function into two partitions.
+The statement can also merge two partitions into one less partition.

 > [!CAUTION]
 >  More than one table or index can use the same partition function.
 ALTER PARTITION FUNCTION affects all of them in a single transaction.